haskell/cabal/doc/cabal-project.rst

     package bytestring
         ghc-options: -fno-state-hack

 ``ghc-options`` is not specifically described in this documentation, but is one of many fields for configuring programs.
-They take the form ``progname-options`` and ``progname-location``, and can only be set inside package stanzas.
-(TODO: They are not supported at top-level, see :issue:`3579`.)
+They take the form ``progname-options`` and ``progname-location``, and can be set for all local packages in a ``program-options`` stanza or under a package stanza.

-At the moment, there is no way to specify an option to apply to all external packages or all inplace packages.
-Additionally, it is only possible to specify these options on the command line for all local packages (there is no per-package command line interface.)
+On the command line, these options are applied to all local packages.
+There is no per-package command line interface.

 Some flags were added by more recent versions of the Cabal library.
 This means that they are NOT supported by packages which use Custom setup